Skip to content

 Token usage

-Under the hood, tools count against the model’s context window and are billed as prompt tokens.
-If you run into token limits, we recommend limiting the size and number of tools.
+Under the hood, tools counts toward the model’s context limit and is billed as prompt tokens.
+If you run into token limits, we recommend reducing the size and number of tools.

-When the model calls one of your tools, you must execute it and return the results.
-Because tool calls may include zero, one, or many calls, best practice is to assume multiple calls.
+When the model calls a tool in tools, you must execute that tool and return the result.
+Since tool calling may include zero, one, or multiple calls, best practice is to assume there may be multiple.

-• type: The tool’s type, typically function or custom
+• type: the tool type, typically function or custom

 • arguments: JSON-encoded function arguments